mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

      - template: DAST.latest.gitlab-ci.yml
    ```

-1. The [configuration file](#configuration-files) has several testing profiles defined with varying
+1. The [configuration file](#configuration-files) has several testing profiles defined with different checks enabled.
-   amounts of scanning.
 We recommend that you start with the `Quick` profile.
-Testing with this
-   profile completes quickly, allowing for easier configuration validation.
+   Testing with this profile completes faster, allowing for easier configuration validation.

    Provide the profile by adding the `DAST_API_PROFILE` CI/CD variable to your `.gitlab-ci.yml` file,
    substituting `Quick` for the profile you choose: